nvjome/Olimex-LCD16x2/README.md

-# OLIMEX_LCD16x2
+# Olimex-LCD16x2

-Arduino library for the [OLIMEX 16x2 LCD shield](https://www.olimex.com/Products/Duino/Shields/SHIELD-LCD16x2/), which includes an LCD, buttons, and additional GPIO pins.
+Arduino library for the [Olimex 16x2 LCD shield](https://www.olimex.com/Products/Duino/Shields/SHIELD-LCD16x2/), which includes an LCD, buttons, and additional GPIO pins.

 Bassed off of the original library developed by OLIMEX LTD with the following improvements: